Machine-Learning-Tokyo/tfjs-workshop/README.md

 Web application demonstrating image classfication using MobileNet.
 The application classified the given image.

 ```
-$ yarn
-$ yarn server

-# localhost:8080/demo will show the result of classification.
+$ npx parcel src/index.html --open
 ```

+It will automatically launch the webapp to classify the given image.
 That application is based on MobileNet demo in [tfjs-models](https://github.com/tensorflow/tfjs-models).